-Student transit is funded by student activity fees and is operated by students for students, faculty, and staff at no charge with a valid ECU ID.
-An extensive bus route providing timely service to, from, and around the ECU campus, including commuter parking lots, off-campus housing areas, and several shopping/service areas, is provided.
-All lines run twice an hour at thirty-minute intervals.
-A list of the bus routes and schedules can be obtained from Mendenhall Student Center, the Office of

-Parking and Traffic Services, and on the buses.
-For more information, contact ECU Transit at 252-328-0254 or access www. ecu.edu/transit.
+Student Transit, the only student-owned and operated transit system in North Carolina, is funded by student activity fees and provides service to students, staff, and faculty at no charge with a valid ECU ID.
+Extensive bus routes provide timely service to, from, and around the campus community, including parking lots, off-campus housing, and several shopping/service areas each day during the academic sessions.
+Bus routes and schedules are available online at www.ecu.edu/transit or at Mendenhall Student Center, Joyner Library, and Parking and Traffic Services.
+For information, please contact ECU Transit, 252-328-4724.